Therapy Approaches Articles

 Client-Centered Therapy

 Client-centered therapy, or person-centered therapy, is a humanistic approach to psychotherapy that I use as a central tenet of my work.
-This approach was developed by the American psychologist Carl Rogers in the 1940s and 1950s.
-It is based on the belief that you...
+This approach was developed by the American psychologist Carl Rogers in the 1940s and 1950s (and thus, it is sometimes called...